 Some people love statistics and seeing the outcomes of shopping local.
 The following points will help showcase the value of voting with your dollars:

-- 2019 research found that independent businesses recirculate up to 4.6 times more revenue than multinationals, keeping up to 63% of revenue in communities compared to 14% with multinationals.
+- The latest research found that independent businesses recirculate up to 4.6 times more revenue than multinationals, keeping up to 63% of revenue in communities compared to 14% with multinationals.
 (The Economic Impact of Local Businesses)

 - Independent businesses produce up to 8.4 times more jobs/ft2 & up to 8.1 times more revenue/ft2 than multinationals, and they spend up to 31.4% of their revenue on local products & services from locally-based businesses.
 (The Economic Impact of Local Businesses)

-- Independent businesses donate up to 24 times more per dollar of revenue to local charities that multinationals.
+- Independent businesses donate up to 24 times more per dollar of revenue to local charities than multinationals.
 (The Economic Impact of Local Businesses)

 - Local Retailers: recirculate 63% of revenue locally compared to 14% for multinationals (4.6 times).
 (The Economic Impact of Local Businesses)